Skip to Content

 Is It a Good Idea to Buy a Fixer-Upper?

-Obviously, an updated home will always be more expensive than a fixer-upper.
+Typically, an updated or new construction home will be more expensive than a fixer-upper.
 Does that mean fixer-uppers are always a first-time homebuyer’s best choice?
-In many cases, yes, but they are not for everyone.
+In some cases, yes, but they are not for everyone.

 Find answers to questions like these and you’ll likely be on your way to determining if fixer-uppers are right for you.